 How we do this depends on the season.
 During the summer, we use an air conditioner.
 During the winter we simply don’t heat this room.

 All our seed varieties have a code that begins with 2 letters followed by 3 digits.

 Seed is organized in order by alphanumeric code.

 If you know the seed’s code, you can quickly go to the right shelf and find it.

 So that’s our seed room.

-Next post, let’s look at what individual seed lots look like in the seed room.
+And then after we’ll look at how we store and label individual seed lots in the seed room.

 Where do you store your seeds?